 Ann Thomson (1816-1904)

 Ann was born on 17 April 1816 in Walls, Orkney, the daughter of Hendry Thomson and his wife Williamina or Minny S(c)later.
 They probably lived in the Crockness area of North Walls at the time.
-There is no record of her birth or baptism in the Walls OPRs which were quite badly kept around this time but fortunately a third cousin has the Ross family Bible.
-It starts with Ann and her husband Hugh and as the birthdates of their own children are accurate I’m inclined to believe that hers too is correct.
+There is no record of her birth or baptism in the Walls OPRs, which were quite badly kept at this period, but, fortunately, a third cousin has the Ross family Bible.
+It starts with Ann and her husband Hugh and, as the birthdates of their own children are accurate, I’m inclined to believe that hers too is correct.

-Minny, Ann’s mother, is very elusive, appearing only in the baptisms of two other children.
+Minny, Ann’s mother, is very elusive, appearing only in the baptism records of two other children.
 Since her surname S(c)later also features large in my maternal line, she’s an intriguing character for me.